HOME SEARCH ALL TOPICS

 How and why farms were different before World War Two

-One of the huge transformations to keep Britain fed during World War Two meant that farms and farming would never be the same again.
+The huge Government endeavours to keep Britain fed during World War Two and afterwards meant that farms and farming would never be the same again.
 This page is about farms before the transformation.
-Much of it was what was known as 'subsistence farming' because the farming was 'mixed' which was inefficient and profits were low.
+Most of it was what was known as 'subsistence farming' and 'mixed farming' - more of which below -which was inefficient and output was low.

 Layout of farms before World War Two